veorq/misc/STUDENTS.md

 * David Rock's book [*Your Brain at Work*](https://www.amazon.com/Your-Brain-Work-Strategies-Distraction/dp/0061771295/), subtitled *Strategies for Overcoming Distraction, Regaining Focus, and Working Smarter All Day Long*.
-Ask me if you want to PDF.
+Ask me if you want the PDF.

 * Richard Hamming's brilliant article [*You and Your Research*](http://www.cs.virginia.edu/~robins/YouAndYourResearch.pdf).